nanxstats/grex/README.md

 ## Contribute

-To contribute to this project, please take a look at the [Contributing Guidelines](CONTRIBUTING.md) first.
-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+To contribute to this project, please take a look at the [Contributing Guidelines](https://nanx.me/grex/CONTRIBUTING.html) first.
+Please note that the RECA project is released with a [Contributor Code of Conduct](https://nanx.me/grex/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.